lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-15-using-python-to-parse-icalendar-file.md

 ---
+layout: post
 title: Using Python to Parse iCalendar File
-layout: post
 published: true
 tags:
   - "python, icalendar, productivity"
 categories: python
 ---

-In the last learning phase I tried to use [Examtime](https://www.examtime.com/) to create my study plan, as it's calendar function let's you create a rough plan and estimate the time used for studying.

-After the exam time I wanted to check how much time I've used for each lecture to prepare.
+In the last learning phase I tried to use [Examtime](https://www.examtime.com/) to create my study plan in a celandar.
+After the exam I wanted to check how much time I've used for each lecture to prepare.
 So I wrote a small Python script and exported an `iCalendar` from Examtime.

+##Parsing the .ical
 To calculate the used time I have to get all the calendar events and count their time together.

-##Parsing the .ical
 In the `iCal` format the `VEVENT` Block marks an event subcomponent with properties like start time `DTSTART` and end time `DTEND`.

 {% highlight bash %}